SNAP Eligibility Rules/Rights for College Students

 The following college students are also SNAP eligible, and do not have to meet the other student rules listed above:

-State, local and private financial aid not countable for SNAP and cash.
+State, local and private financial aid do not count as income for SNAP and DTA cash benefits.

 FAQs and Resources for students: